mlcommons/ck/ck2/meetings/conf-calls.md

 We plan to set up regular conf-calls to discuss CM developments and enhancements (EMEA and US friendly time).

-Please get in touch if you would like to participate or suggest your time.
+We consider Monday and Thursday afternoon.
+Please [get in touch](../README.md#contacts) if you would like to participate or suggest your preferred days and time.